zxcmehran/LoadBox/README.md

     $ git submodule init
     $ git submodule update --depth 1

-Then, add the following to `/etc/rc.local` file:
+Then, add the following line to `/etc/rc.local` file:

     /home/user/LoadBox/startup.sh

-Edit `aria2.conf`, `configuration.sh`, `scripts/configuration.py` and `webui/configuration.js` files to suit you best.
+You can create and edit `configuration.conf`, `configuration.sh`, `scripts/configuration.py` and `webui/configuration.js` files from templates to suit you best.
+System will use the defaults if you omit this step.

+## Scheduling

-To schedule commands, update crontab file using `sudo crontab -e` and enter following at the end of the file.
+To schedule commands, update crontab file using `sudo crontab -e` and enter following lines at the end of the file.
 It will limit download speed at 10:00AM and remove limitations after midnight at 2:30AM.

     30 02 * * * /home/[username]/LoadBox/scripts/unlimitdownloads.py
     00 10 * * * /home/[username]/LoadBox/scripts/limitdownloads.py